tejas-2232/Algorithmic_javascript/README.md

 # Algorithmic_javascript
 <br>

-> ## This is open-source Project and Part HACKTOBERFEST 2020
+> ## This is open-source Project and Part of HACKTOBERFEST 2020

 #### <font color='green'> Contribute to open source and make the world *A Better Place* </font>